 RELATED: Click here for the complete daysheet.

-Below are bullfighter Tanner Byrne’s bets for Round 1 of the event from Red Deer.
+Below are my bets for Round 1 of the event from Red Deer.
 Let us know your thoughts and your picks for the Cup Series event by tagging @PBRCanada on Twitter.

-Tickets are still available for the PBR Red Deer Classic, presented by Tsunami Water Solutions, and can be purchased online at TicketsAlberta.com, at the Westerner Park Box Office, or charge by phone at 1-866-340-4450.
+Tickets are still available and can be purchased at the Peavey Mart Centrium Box Office, online at TicketsAlberta.com, and charge by phone at (866) 340-4450.

 Tyler Craig has been on this bull two times before, and it went Tyler’s way.
 This is a bull that all the guys want to get on.
 The bull comes out clean out of the chutes.
 Should be right out of the gate to the right, into Tyler Craig’s hand.
 Really blowing and popping and showy.
 One that you can get a good score on.
 Look for Tyler to repeat his previous performances with an 86-88-point bull ride on Lil’ Hooch.

 The reigning Canadian Champion has been home healing up from his broken collarbone that he suffered late in the season last year.
 Once again Dakota is a force to be reckoned with every year and look for this year to be no different.
 He’s going to want to be that guy that is the first repeat Canadian Champion and jump up in there with Aaron Roy as a three-time PBR Canada Champion.
 He’s got a great bull to kick things off with in Red Deer by the name of Black Jack from the Skori firm.
 This is a big, yellow brindle bull that should really blow in the air, could go either way, but looks like he’s got a lot of timing and should fit Dakota Buttar’s style really well.
 This bull has actually stepped it up a lot the last part of the season and look for Dakota Buttar to go 88 on this bull and a possible round win.